For Carolina Students

 To complete the program successfully, Arts in Public Service Fellows must log at least 100 arts-based hours (of the 300 necessary for BPSS), two arts-based skills trainings (of the four required for BPSS) and one arts-connected academic service-learning course—in addition to participating in one APSF academic year cohort.
 Interested students can apply to participate in the academic year cohort early in the fall semester each year and independently pursue other forms of arts engagement.

 Students pursuing this distinction will have the opportunity to work with established arts-based projects, to propose and create engagement opportunities with the arts and receive training and support from Carolina faculty and staff in arts-based work with communities.
 Graduating Arts in Public Service Fellows will typically be recognized at a reception before a CPA performance near the end of their final spring semester.
 Learn more about the details of this program.

 Honors Carolina collaborates with Carolina Performing Arts on the “Concerts in Context” series, a partnership designed to promote student leadership and interdisciplinary learning through the arts and enrich our patrons’ experience of season events.

 “My role as a student leader for this program has challenged me to think about how (and sometimes if!) performances fit into the rest of life.
 It stretches our minds to think beyond the obvious, the scientific method, and the most direct.”Adam Enggasser, STEM major, UNC-Chapel Hill class of 2021

-Every year, one to two Honors students collaborate with the CPA engagement team to curate free, public pre-performance panels featuring both professors and community members with far-ranging expertise.
-These contextual programs provide our audiences with insights into our performances, and encourage attendees to make otherwise unlikely connections between performance and academia, politics, the environment, and our everyday lives.
+Every year, up to two Honors students collaborate with the CPA engagement team to curate free, public pre-performance panels featuring both professors and community members with far-ranging expertise.
+These contextual programs provide our audiences with insights into our performances, and encourage attendees to make otherwise unlikely connections between performance and academia, politics, the environment and our everyday lives.